Translational Centre for Regenerative Medicine

-The Translational Centre for Regenerative Medicine (TRM) is a central scientific institution of the University of Leipzig.
-It focusses on the development of diagnostic and therapeutic concepts in the field of regenerative medicine and their implementation into a clinical setting.
+The Translational Centre for Regenerative Medicine (TRM) was a central scientific institution of the University of Leipzig.
+It focussed on the development of diagnostic and therapeutic concepts in the field of regenerative medicine and their implementation into a clinical setting.

 The TRM Leipzig was established in October 2006 with funds from the Federal Ministry of Education and Research, the Free State of Saxony and the University of Leipzig.
-It is part of the Life Sciences Network Leipzig and one of the initiators of the Regenerative Medicine Initiative Germany (RMIG).
+It was part of the Life Sciences Network Leipzig and one of the initiators of the Regenerative Medicine Initiative Germany (RMIG).

+There is no information available for the TRM after 2020.

 Translation

 The TRM Leipzig aims to accelerate the translation of laboratory research in therapeutics and diagnostics into the clinic.
 The centre introduces an organisational process to assure the effective implementation of therapy-oriented gateway research.
 The foundation of this concept consists of an award system in which three main gates are conceived.
 Passing the gates precedes the conceptual, preclinical, and clinical working phases each new diagnostic or therapeutic concept has to go through.
 This enables the TRM Leipzig to ensure an effective translation in conjunction with a comprehensive support and coordination of research projects.